 This requires NetworkManager to be installed, active and in control of at least one network interface on the host.

 If you have not already, install or update Network Manager on the host.

 When it is installed, you need to make sure it manages at least one interface see the documentation for the network manager.

 Here are some example files that can be used to make the Network Manager control all physical interfaces.

-[main] dns=default plugins=keyfile autoconnect-retries-default=0 rc-manager=file [keyfile] unmanaged-devices=type:bridge;type:tun;type:veth [logging] backend=journal
+[main] dns=default plugins=keyfile autoconnect-retries-default=0 rc-manager=file [keyfile] unmanaged-devices=type:bridge;type:tun;driver:veth [logging] backend=journal

 [connection] id=Supervisor default uuid=b653440a-544a-4e4f-aef5-6c443171c4f8 type=802-3-ethernet llmnr=2 mdns=2 [ipv4] method=auto [ipv6] addr-gen-mode=stable-privacy method=auto